Rewa Eco Lodge Adventure

 Rewa Village is located where the Rewa River runs into the Rupununi River in the North Rupununi.
 The surrounding area is rainforest, mountains and oxbow lakes and teeming with wildlife birds and fish.
 The community of approximately 220 persons is predominately Macushi with a few families of the Wapashani and Patamona tribes.
 Villagers practice subsistence farming, fishing and hunting with little opportunity for cash employment.

-In 2005 the community constructed the Rewa Eco-lodge so that they could establish a sustainable eco-tourism business.
-The business is owned and operated by the Community and the Village Council as the board of directors decides how the profits are to be spent to benefit the entire village.
+The lodge is owned and operated by the Community and the Village Council as the board of directors decides how the profits are to be spent to benefit the entire village.
 The lodge itself is situated on the river bank overlooking the Rewa River with views down river to the Rupununi River.
 Along the river bank tables and benches offer a relaxing location to enjoy the river.
-The grassed clearing in the rainforest houses three benabs and six cabins.
+The grassed clearing in the rain forest houses three benabs and six cabins.
 The largest benab is the kitchen and dining area, with an outlook to the river.
 Accommodation is in two benabs each with two bedrooms and a large patio with hammocks for relaxing with shared bathrooms just outside; and six individual cabins with attached bathrooms open to the sky.

 Enjoy breakfast at dawn overlooking the Rewa River.
 Then head out by boat along the Rupununi River, into an oxbow lake to begin a hike up Awarmie Mountain.
 The climb is steep in a few sections but in general not too difficult.
 Along the way you will see lots of birds and perhaps good close up views of Black Spider Monkeys.
 There is good birding along the trail with White Bellbirds calling both from the scrubby woodland at the beginning of the trail and again from the forests far below you when reach the summit.
 Other species you may see include Ornate Hawk-eagle, Black Curassow, Red-fan Parrot, Guianan Puffbird, Todd’s Antwren, Spotted Tanager and Bay-headed Tanager.
 The area also has a high density of macaws including Scarlet, Blue-and-yellow and Red-and-Green Macaws.
 At the summit you will have absolutely stunning views across the rainforest to the distant mountains.